 Further, on March 31, 2009, GAPPRFT issued the Notice on Strengthening the Administration of the Content of Internet Audio-visual Programs, or the Notice on Content of A/V Programs which reiterates the requirement of obtaining the relevant permit of audio-visual programs to be published to the public through information network, where applicable, and prohibits certain types of internet audio-visual programs containing violence, pornography, gambling, terrorism, superstition or other hazardous factors.
 In addition, on August 14, 2009, GAPPRFT issued the Notice on Relevant Issues Regarding Strengthening of the Administration of Internet Audio/visual Program Services Received by Television Terminals, which specifies that prior to providing audio-visual program services for television terminals, an ICP service operator shall obtain the License for Online Transmission of Audio-visual Programs containing the scope of "Integration and Operation Services of Audio-visual Programs Received by Television Terminals."
-On April 1, 2010, GAPPRFT issued the Internet Audio/Visual Program Services Categories (Provisional), or the Provisional Categories, which classified internet audio-visual programs into four categories.
+On March 10, 2017, GAPPRFT issued the Internet Audio/Visual Program Services Categories (Provisional), or the Provisional Categories, which classified internet audio-visual programs into four categories.

-Shenzhen Xunlei's License for Online Transmission of Audio-visual Programs is due for update but we have not been able to obtain such update.
+Shenzhen Xunlei used to possess the License for Online Transmission of Audio-Visual Programs.
+However, when we disposed of Xunlei Kankan business, the registered owner of such license was also changed to the purchaser of Xunlei Kankan.
+We are now in the process of obtaining a new License for Online Transmission of Audio-Visual Programs and we expect to obtain a new license in late 2018.
 See "Risk factors-Risks related to our business-We are strictly regulated in China.
 Any lack of requisite licenses or permits applicable to our business and any changes in government policies or regulations may have a material and adverse impact on our business, financial condition and results of operations."